Table of Contents

 404 Not Found The resource — typically a booking session — does not exist or has expired.

 500 Internal Server Error Something went wrong on the server.
-Retry the call; if the error persists, report the CorrelationId from the response body.
+Retry the call; if the error persists, report the correlationId from the response body.

-Response body shapes
+Response body shape

 {